karenpayneoregon/fluent-validation-tips/readme.md

 }
 ```

+# See also

+Another [repository](https://github.com/karenpayneoregon/ssn-validator) to check out if there is a need to validate SSN.

+# Requires

+- Microsoft Visual Studio 2022 17.4.x or higher

 # Summary

 Using [FluentValidation](https://docs.fluentvalidation.net/en/latest/) is one way to perform validation, may or may not be right for every developer, some may want to use [Data Annotations](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-7.0) or a third party library like [Postsharp](https://www.postsharp.net/).